unixpickle/alux/README.md

 I am currently working on the scheduler.

- * Implement a Red-Black tree for PID map
- * Implement fast index set based on slab
-   * Grab index at constructor, release at destructor
- * Implement application address-space
  * (x64) Setup NMI handler for syscall
  * Create syscall handler for user-space task
  * Create a sort of TaskCode object